- EstherPlomp

 - Malvika, Yo, Bérénice

-The Open Life Science program is offered to the researchers and potential academic leaders who want to become ambassadors for Life Science in their communities.
+The OLS program is offered to the researchers and potential academic leaders who want to become ambassadors for Life Science in their communities.
 Developed as a part of the Mozilla Open Leaders X, this 15-week long personal mentorship and cohort-based training enable sharing knowledge, connecting communities and empowering individuals involved in this program.

 We would like to draw the open science and research software communities’ attention to two of the Open Leaders programmes.
 Both programmes aim to equip participants with the knowledge and experience to lead their own projects openly through 1:1 mentorship and learning from peers, experts, speakers and other members in the programmes.